slanska/flexilite/doc/DataTypes.md

 (using RTree index)

 ### Number
 Stored as SQLite float value (8 byte).
-Can be indexed or indexed for range search (using RTree index)
+Can be indexed with BTRee or included into range search (using RTree index)

 ### Symbol